-A: The student-to-professor ratio is approximately 20 to 1 at Texas Tech.

 - Q: Are there other resources for assistance in Legal Practice besides the professor?

 - A: Each section of Legal Practice is assigned a student teaching assistant (a Legal Practice Teaching Fellow) who assists the professor with that section of students.
 The teaching assistants are hand-picked by each professor and are students who excelled while they were in Legal Practice.
 The teaching assistants keep office hours and regularly mentor and help the students in their section.
 Students also have access to a writing specialist and the law librarians.

 - Q: Why is Texas Tech Legal Practice Program so excellent?

 - A: Tech's program is superior for several reasons.
 First, the faculty comes from such a diverse, respectable, and practical background.
 Second, the Legal Practice course is aimed at providing each student with a diverse array of practical research and writing experience so that he or she is familiar with these areas when he or she graduates and enters the practice of law; the faculty is truly dedicated to providing each student with these practical skills.
-Finally, the small student-to-professor ratio in the Legal Practice Program assures that each student gets the attention and assistance the he or she deserves.
+Finally, the small student-to-professor ratio in the Legal Practice Program assures that each student gets the attention and assistance that he or she deserves.

-[Current]